 Being backed up by numerous human clinical trials and with few side effects, tart cherry is given top marks.

-Consult your doctor before taking tart cherry juice to be sure it is right for you and won’t conflict with the prescriptions you are already taking.
+Consult your doctor before taking tart cherry juice for gout to be sure it is right for you and won’t conflict with the prescriptions you are already taking.

 Free eBook ->

 Enter your email address for a full A-Z Purine Chart revealing what foods are good for gout and what foods are bad.
 You may be surprised!

 • Bowtell, J. L., Sumners, D. P., Dyer, A., Fox, P., & Mileva, K. N. (2011).
 Montmorency cherry juice reduces muscle damage caused by intensive strength exercise.
 Medicine and Science in Sports and Exercise, 43(8), 1544–1551.https://pubmed.ncbi.nlm.nih.gov/21233776/

 • Kent, K., Charlton, K. E., Jenner, A., & Roodenrys, S. (2016).
 Acute reduction in blood pressure following consumption of anthocyanin-rich cherry juice may be dose-interval dependent: A pilot cross-over study.
 International Journal of Food Sciences and Nutrition, 67(1), 47–52.https://pubmed.ncbi.nlm.nih.gov/26654244/